 I prefer to apply a unified color scheme across my terminal emulators, text editors, and other customizable applications.

-I prefer dark themes over light ones when coding.
+Dark theme feels right for terminal and coding.
 However, my eyes don't do very well in light over dark themes when reading articles and blog posts, perhaps because of my myopia.